TrianguloY/UrlChecker/docs/CONTRIBUTING.md

 - **Store strings**: the [`title.txt`](../app/src/main/play/listings/en-US/title.txt) [`short-description.txt`](../app/src/main/play/listings/en-US/short-description.txt) and/or [`full-description.txt`](../app/src/main/play/listings/en-US/full-description.txt) files
   - Place the translated files in the corresponding `./app/src/main/play/listings/{locale}/` folder

 Note: if you are unsure the locale prefix of a specific language you can find it [here](https://countrycode.org/).
-Optionally you can also send the files by email to [TrianguloY](https://github.com/TrianguloY) or by opening an [issue](https://github.com/TrianguloY/UrlChecker/issues/new) titled `{locale} Translation proposal`.